Chia-Mine/chia-agent/src/rpc/README.md

 ```

 Instantiate rpc agent with connection option.
-There are several way to specify connection info.
+There are several ways to specify connection info.

 ---

 **Case 1** Connect to local rpc server by a service name.
 If `configPath` is omitted, `chia-agent` tries to search from default config file path.
 ```typescript